 The fact that mobile broadband is designed for laptops doesn't mean that it can't be used by PC owners; in fact, if you're looking to sign up to home broadband but don't have a BT landline or don't want to pay the home phone connection fees, mobile broadband could be perfect for you.

-If you don't want to spend £120 to get a landline up and running, just get your hands on a mobile broadband dongle and get connected with no wires.
+Don't want to spend £120 to get a landline up and running? just get your hands on a mobile broadband dongle and get connected with no wires.
 You can choose between pay as you go, contract or SIM-only short term rolling contracts of one month.

 With a mobile broadband dongle or mobile broadband USB stick modem, you don't need to connect to a router or an Ethernet hub.
 You simply need to be in an area with mobile phone signal.